GeraltTheWolf/AlgebraCryptography/README.md

 ## Lab 08

-Simple menue and digital signatures for:
+Simple menu and digital signatures for:

  - File
  - Directory